Elder Sign: Omens Review

 BOARD GAME GEEK - 3 out of 4

-The tense excitement of Elder Sign is now available for iPhone/iPod Touch!
+The tense excitement of Elder Sign is now available on your mobile device!
 Elder Sign: Omens places you in control of up to four intrepid investigators, as they fight to keep all-powerful Ancient Ones from invading our world through a museum’s arcane exhibits!

 *Build a team of unique investigators*